VinaySampath14/vehicle_insurance_mlops/README.md

     L -->|auto deploy| K
 ```

----

-## Key Design Decisions
+## Some Decisions Worth Explaining

-**Why XGBoost?**
-The dataset is highly imbalanced — only ~12% of customers are interested.
-XGBoost handles class imbalance better than logistic regression and outperformed other candidates during experimentation.

-**Why the evaluation gate?**
-Without it, a poorly trained model (due to bad data or a bug) could silently replace a working production model.
-The gate enforces a minimum F1 improvement threshold before any model goes live.

-**Why Docker?**
-ML projects are notorious for "works on my machine" failures.
-Containerizing the app guarantees the exact same Python version, package versions, and environment on every machine it runs on.

-**Why self-hosted runner on EC2?**
-GitHub-hosted runners can't directly deploy to a private EC2 instance.
-The self-hosted runner runs on EC2 itself — it listens for jobs and deploys locally, keeping the deployment fast and secure.

----
+**XGBoost over other models** — The dataset is heavily imbalanced, only about 12% of customers actually respond yes.
+I tried logistic regression and random forest during experimentation but XGBoost consistently gave better F1 scores on the minority class without needing much manual tuning.

+**The evaluation gate** — This took some thought.
+The naive approach is to just always deploy the newest model.
+But what happens when training runs on bad data, or someone tweaks the preprocessing and breaks something?
+The gate compares the new model against whatever is currently in S3 and only swaps it in if the F1 improves by at least 2%.
+It's a small safety net that prevents silent model degradation.

 ## API Endpoints